defenseunicorns/uds-core/README.md

 # uds-core monorepo

+**:warning: Warning**:  uds-core is in early alpha and is not ready for general consumption.

 The UDS Core Bundle groups foundational Unicorn Delivery Service applications that are heavily influence by PlatformOne's [Big Bang](https://repo1.dso.mil/big-bang/bigbang).

 The core applications are: